 If you look to movies as a guide to counting how big Mr. C’s crew is, you’re going to have an elf of a time.
 Because in the beloved movie Elf, there are only a handful of workers cranking out all those Etch- A-Sketches (while poor Buddy only managed to make a meager 85).
 But then if you’re all aboard on The Polar Express, well, there are thousands of elves singing and dancing — and one that looks suspiciously like Steven Tyler from Aerosmith.
 And there’s only a handful of elves in the classic Rudolph the Red-Nosed Reindeer, sans Hermey, who is more interested in teeth than toys and wants to be a dentist, anyway.

 It seems that there might be an unofficial answer to this age-old question.
 It was estimated that in 2020, there were about 110,000 elves, per Santa Tracker.
 Factor in some pandemic baby elves being born in 2021, and then it makes sense that by Christmas 2021, there were 200,000 elves helping Santa Claus make toys.
-Another year later, and that number could conservatively be closer to a quarter of a million eager worker elves helping to create Christmas magic.
+A couple years later, and that number could conservatively be closer to a quarter of a million eager worker elves helping to create Christmas magic, especially considering that year over year, people are spending more and more on Christmas gifts, decorations, and experiences.

 And there you have it.
 Like some of the many mysteries surrounding Santa Claus (like how he can travel to children’s homes and leave presents, how reindeer can fly, and how he can squeeze himself up and down so many chimneys in one night), the exact number of elves that Santa employs is just another one of those beautifully illogical things that make Christmas scientifically unsound, yet so utterly magical at the same time.